-This funding will be used to provide contingency funds for all Legacy Restoration Fund construction projects.
+This funding will be used to provide contingency funds for all Great American Outdoors Act (GAOA) National Parks and Public Land Legacy Restoration Fund (LRF) construction projects.
 Due to the nature of the construction process, projects must be prepared to address multiple risks that frequently increase costs.
-These include unforeseen/unanticipated site conditions that require adjustments to construction methods and timelines, adjustments to project scheduling when contending with unexpected environmental events, and unpredictable fluctuations in prices for supplies and materials-particularly in FY 2022's volatile construction market.
+These include unforeseen/unanticipated site conditions that require adjustments to construction methods and timelines, adjustments to project scheduling when contending with unexpected environmental events, and unpredictable fluctuations in prices for supplies and materials particularly in fiscal year (FY) 2023's volatile construction market.

 This funding will be used to ensure the bureau is able to address fluctuations in construction costs to accomplish the scope described in the project data sheets for individual projects.
+The bureau will not use this funding to add enhancements or increase scope.